jacobotero/jacobotero/README.md

 📍 Based in DFW | 🎓 CS Student @ The University of Alabama
 💼 Currently a Co-Op at Mercedes-Benz
-🛠️ Learning to build the web, one line of code at a time
+🛠️ Learning full-stack development for websites and applications

 ---